particle-iot/docs/src/content/hardware/migration-guides/gen2-cellular-migration.md

 # {{title}}

-This document has information on migrating designs based on the Gen 2 cellular devices (Electron, E Series) to Gen 3 cellular devices (Boron, B Series SoM, Tracker SoM).
+This document has information on migrating designs based on the Gen 2 cellular devices (Electron, E-Series) to Gen 3 cellular devices (Boron, B-Series SoM, Tracker SoM).
 There are not pin-compatible replacements to make this migration, and there are some necessary hardware tradeoffs and design changes that may be required for some features.
 However, there are also several advantages of migrating to the latest generation of cellular devices.

 ## Gen 2 overview